sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 Say no more to `rm -rf .git`.
 Say hello to `rm -rf .sheep`.

 # Final remarks
-## Birds eye view
+## Bird's-eye view
-If we take a bird's eye view of what we have done until now: we can see that we have built a database.
+If we take a bird's-eye view of what we have done until now: we can see that we have built a database.
 A database with a branching based concurrency control mechanism.
 Taking the notion of **database as value** ([talk by Rich Hikey](https://www.youtube.com/watch?v=EKdV1IgAaFc)), the value we built for `sheep` is a **trie**.
 But we focused on a trie merely because our aim was to build a DVCS.
 Using just content addressable storage